 These solutions take lot of effort and requirements can vary on the basis of content and screen size.

-The Solution: Use Table Plugins That Has This Feature Built-in!
+Solution 2: Use Table Plugins That Has This Feature Built-in!

 Adding a responsive table to Divi website is no longer a problem with FREE plugin solutions in the repo.
 Its a bit difficult to find table plugins that has mobile responsive settings built-in.
 Popular plugins like wpDataTables doesn’t offer this feature for free.
 Here we list few of the best options you can use,